markolofsen/unrealos_doc/docs/description.md

 - State tree.
 Shows the current state of your WebRTC streaming.
 - Emergency reboot.
 Allows you to restart the streaming server in case of any error (suitable for cloud streaming).
 - Advanced logging system.
 The MetaEditor decomposes system messages from a WebRTC connection and displays them in the developer's interface.
-- [Sentry](https://sentry.io) to track errors on the side of the client session

 Optionally, we have developed a plugin for the Unreal Engine 5, which helps your web application to interact with a project on the Unreal Engine.